-CELIAC DISEASE AMONG GASTROINTESTINAL PATIENTS IN YEMEN: ITS PREVALENCE IN GASTROINTESTINAL PATIENTS, SYMPTOMS AND ACCOMPANYING SIGNS; AND ITS PREVALENCE AMONG DIFFERENT AGES AND SEXES
+CELIAC DISEASE AMONG GASTROINTESTINAL PATIENTS IN YEMEN: ITS PREVALENCE, SYMPTOMS AND ACCOMPANYING SIGNS, AND ITS ASSOCIATION WITH AGE AND GENDER

-ABSTRACT
+Omar Ahmed Ismael Al-dossary, Redhwan A. Ahmed, Khaled Abdulkareem A Al-Moyed, Azhar Azher Mohammed Al-Ankoshy, Mohammed Mohammed Ali Al-Najhi,

+Hassan Abdulwahab Al-Shamahy

+Medical Microbiology and Clinical Immunology Department, Faculty of Medicine and Health Sciences, Sana'a University, Republic of Yemen.

+Republic of Temen.

+Laboratory Department, University of Science and Technology Hospital, Sana'a, Yemen.

+Jabir ibnHayyan Medical University, Faculty of Medicine/Iraq

+Orthodontics, Pedodontics and Prevention Department Faculty of Dentistry, Genius University for Sciences & Technology, Dhamar city, Republic of Yemen.

+Medical Microbiology department, Faculty of Medicine, Genius University for Sciences & Technology, Dhamar city, Republic of Yemen.

+Article Info:

+Article History: Received: 1 August 2021 Reviewed: 5 September 2021 Accepted: 8 October 2021 Published: 15 November 2021 https://doi.org/10.22270/ujpr.v6i5.665

+Cite this article:

+Al-dossary OAI, Ahmed RA, Al-Moyed KAA, Al-Ankoshy AAM, Al-Najhi MMA, Al-Shamahy HA.
+Celiac disease among gastrointestinal patients in Yemen: its prevalence, symptoms and accompanying signs, and its association with age and gender.
+Universal Journal of Pharmaceutical Research 2021; 6(5):1-6.

+\Address for Correspondence:

+Dr. Hassan A. Al-Shamahy, Faculty of Medicine and Heath Sciences, Sana'a University, P.O.
+Box 775 Sana'a, Yemen Tel- +967-1-239551; E-mail: shmahe@yemen.net.ye

-Background and objectives: Coeliac disease, or celiac disease, is a long-term autoimmune disorder that primarily affects the small intestine.
-Classic symptoms include digestive problems such as chronic diarrhea, flatulence, malabsorption, loss of appetite, and failure of children to grow normally.
+Background and objectives: Celiac disease is a long-standing autoimmune illness that principally affects the small intestine.
+Typical symptoms comprise digestive problems such as chronic diarrhea, flatulence, malabsorption, loss of appetite, and failure of children to grow normally.
 The prevalence of celiac disease has not been established in Yemen, either in the general population or in symptomatic patients.
-Therefore, the current study aimed to assess the prevalence of disease in symptomatic patients and to investigate associated symptoms and signs; and whether prevalence of CD varies greatly between different ages and genders.
-Methods: A retrospective study based on the results of serological markers; IgA anti-tissue glutaminase and small bowel biopsies of 600 patients with gastrointestinal symptoms.
-Age, gender, clinical symptoms and co-morbidities were also considered and analyzed.
+Therefore, the current study aimed to assess the prevalence of disease in symptomatic patients and to investigate associated symptoms and signs; and whether prevalence of CD varies greatly between different ages and genders in a hospital in Sana'a.

+Methods: A cross sectional study based on the results of serological markers; IgA anti-tissue glutaminase and small bowel biopsies of 600 patients with gastrointestinal symptoms who were all patients who attended in the research period.
 Data were collected from hospital records during the period from March 2014 to December 2018.
-600 suspected patients (245 males and 355 females) were subjects and the mean age of ± SD patients was 30.6 ± 14.5 years (range 2-92 years).
-Results: The prevalence of celiac disease among patients with gastrointestinal symptoms was 9.2%, .
-There was a significant association between CD with females (rate being 11.3%, odds ratio=1.9, p = 0.03), and 2-19 years age group (21.4%, odds ratio=4.3,p < 0.001), Considering the clinical signs and symptoms there was a significant association between celiac disease and chronic diarrhea (odds ratio = 18.4 times), steatorrhea (OR = 9.6), foul odor (odds ratio = 8.3 times), weight loss (Odds ratio = 5.7 times), anemia (odds ratio = 10.2 times), abdominal distension (odds ratio = 3.1 times), mouth ulcers (odds ratio = 7.2 times), abdominal bleeding (odds ratio = 13.5 times), diabetes mellitus I (odds ratio = 18 times), and hypothyroidism (odds ratio = 79.3 times).
-Conclusion: A high rate of celiac disease was identified among gastrointestinal symptoms patients arriving at the general hospital in Sana'a, Yemen, and this demonstrates the importance of general practitioners in identifying patients with celiac disease, especially in the absence of a medical facility for celiac disease, and this was facilitated through the EmA test.
-Our findings also indicate that celiac disease is more common in females, children and younger people, and there was an association between Celiac disease and the classic symptoms of this disease mentioned in the medical literature.
+Total 600 suspected patients (245 males and 355 females) were subjects and the mean age of $\pm$ SD patients was 30.6 $\pm$ 14.5 years (range 2-92 years).

+Results: The prevalence of CD among patients with gastrointestinal symptoms was 9.2%.
+There was a significant association between CD with females (rate being 11.3%, OR=1.9, p=0.03), and 2-19 years age group (21.4%, OR=4.3, p<0.001), considering the clinical signs and symptoms there was a significant association between celiac disease and chronic diarrhea (OR=18.4), steatorrhea (OR=9.6), foul odor (OR=8.3), weight loss (OR=5.7), anemia (OR=10.2), abdominal distension (OR=3.1), mouth ulcers (OR=7.2), abdominal bleeding (OR=13.5), diabetes mellitus I (OR=18), and hypothyroidism (OR=79.3).

+Conclusions: A high rate of CD was identified among gastrointestinal symptoms patients arriving at the general hospital in Sana'a, Yemen, and this demonstrates the importance of general practitioners in identifying patients with CD, especially in the absence of a medical facility for CD, and this was facilitated through the serological markers test.

-Key words: Celiac disease, signs, symptoms, prevalence, Yemen
+Keywords: Celiac disease (CD), prevalence, signs, symptoms, Yemen.